The Guardian - 10th January 2001

 How long will it take them to decide?

 That is what is now concerning MPs.
 The original timetable has slipped badly and the first hard results are not expected before next year.
 It could be 2004 before they emerge, hence the rising pressure from farmers for more positive action - ie more badger killing.

 Whose idea was the badger cull?

-Professor John Krebs.
+It was proposed in 1997 by Professor John Krebs.
 The Labour party, while in opposition, said that it would not support any such operation.
 Now they insist that the possible badger connection must be thoroughly investigated.